Committees' Congressional Handbook

 Ordinary and necessary expenses related to the short-term lease of a vehicle in support of the conduct of official business are reimbursable.

-- incidental to the day's official committee business
+b.
+Incidental to the day's official Committee business

-- The Committee recommends that cars be rented at the government rate with unlimited mileage and full and comprehensive collision damage waiver (CDW) coverage.
+2. The Committee recommends that cars be rented at the government rate with unlimited mileage and full and comprehensive collision damage waiver (CDW) coverage.
 Not all rental car franchises include CDW coverage with the government rate.
 To ensure CDW coverage, offices should make their rental car reservations through the Combined Airline Ticket Office (CATO).
-CATO is located at B-222 Longworth, (703) 522-2286.

 If an employee on official business is involved in an accident with a rental car, notify the Office of General Counsel at x59700.